eglaubauf/Maya_CopyToFarm/README.md

 ## Features
 - Copy Files to different Location (Links included)
-- Import all References (and create a backup from it)
+- Import all References (and create a backup .ma-File for it)
 - List all Linked files
 - Only copy newer files
 - Copy all Files
 - Open New File in one Step (also sets the Workspace to this new Location)
 - Copy Files from the current Project to new Project Directory (Rebuilds FolderStructure Below the new Project Location)
+- Copies Files from outside the Project dir into the new destination as well
 - works with Maya 2019 and newer (2018 and older possibly as well but untested)
 - OS-Exceptions are handled
 - Windows only (at the Moment)